ROCm/rocDecode/docs/install/install.md

 #### Prerequisites setup script for Linux

-For the convenience of the developer, we provide the setup script [rocDecode-setup.py](rocDecode-setup.py) which will install all the dependencies required by this project.
+For the convenience of the developer, we provide the setup script [rocDecode-setup.py](rocDecode-setup.py), which will install all the dependencies this project requires.

 **Usage:**